 - Individual vehicle permits (including all passengers up to 15 people) are $35.

 If you’re wondering if it’s ever free to visit the Grand Canyon, the Grand Canyon services allow visitors to explore the park without entry fees or permits on some special days of the year.
-In 2020, all social service park sites set aside five days when visitors would be exempted from having to pay entrance fees.
-They include; January 20 (Martin Luther King, Jr.’s birthday), April 18 (Marks the first day of National Park Week), August 25 (National Park Service birthday), September 26 (National Public Lands Day), and November 11 (Veterans Day).
+In 2021, all social service park sites set aside five days when visitors would be exempted from having to pay entrance fees.
+They include; January 18 (Martin Luther King, Jr.’s birthday), April 17 (Marks the first day of National Park Week), August 25 (National Park Service birthday), September 25 (National Public Lands Day), and November 11 (Veterans Day).
+You can view the Entrance Fee-Free Days for 2021 on the offical National Park Serivce website here.

 The Grand Canyon West Rim is owned and operated by the Hualapai Indian Tribe and offers unique attractions, including the Skywalk, live native performances, scenic viewpoints, and cultural activities.
 The price of admission varies on the date selected to visit.